SummerSue/Applied-Data-Science-Group-Repository/Final Project/README.md

 *Data* - Collection of all the data we used for this project and more

-*Miscellaneous* - Previous reports and used analysis
+*Miscellaneous* - Previous reports and unused analysis

 *Visualizations* - All of our visualizations created for this project, and .qgs files for drawing geographic graphs in QGIS